zachary-berdell-elliott/tech-blog/README.md

 # Technology Blog Application [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This is an application that allows users to make posts about technologies.
 Users can create accounts, make blog posts, and comment on blog posts.
-[Thesite can be accessed here.](https://calm-beach-85217.herokuapp.com/)
+[The site can be accessed here.](https://calm-beach-85217.herokuapp.com/)

 ![Image of the website homepage.](./assets/site-image.png)